laballais/english_srt_gen/README.md

 Configure your input and output paths as well as the model size at config.py.

-To run using the Jupyter notebook:

-1. Run the preliminaries.ipynb first.
+To use this script, run the preliminaries.ipynb one time first.
-2. Then run main.ipynb.
+Then you may run main.ipynb for your transcription needs.